Wilfred Benítez: Moving up again

 After that loss, Benítez again moved up in weight, and on May 23, 1981, at age 22, he became the youngest three-time world champion in boxing history by knocking out WBC World Super Welterweight Champion Maurice Hope in twelve rounds in Las Vegas.
 The knockout was named one of the knockouts of the year.

 His next fight became a historic bout.
 On November 14, 1981, he fought future world champ Carlos Santos of Ceiba, Puerto Rico.
 It was the first world championship fight between two Puerto Ricans in boxing history.
-It was fought 3,000 miles away from Puerto Rico, at Caesar's Palace in Las Vegas.
+It was fought 3,000 miles away from Puerto Rico, at Caesars Palace in Las Vegas.
 Benítez won a fifteen-round unanimous decision.
-His next defense was against Roberto Durán, whom Benítez defeated at Caesar's Palace on January 30, 1982 by a fifteen-round unanimous decision.
+His next defense was against Roberto Durán, whom Benítez defeated at Caesars Palace on January 30, 1982 by a fifteen-round unanimous decision.
 On December 3, 1982, at the Carnival of Champions in New Orleans, Benítez lost the belt to another boxing legend, Thomas Hearns, by a fifteen-round majority decision.